digital-archives/HISTGA1011/slides/apis_miap_april2026.md

 ---

+# **Preservica** side of the integration

+---

 # Each day, Yale staff **ingest** files into Preservica system.

-This might look like a digital video file, created as a result of analog to digital reformatting, as part of a greater archival collection.
+Example of an ingested file
 <a href="https://archives.yale.edu/repositories/11/archival_objects/673725" target="_blank">"James Merrill Estate" (1 of 4), 1995 March 13</a>

 ---

-# **Preservica** Side of the Integration
+# When a file is ingested, Preservica links them to ASpace, and **pulls in a copy of its descriptive metadata** to be stored along with the rest of digital preservation Preservica metadata for those files.

 ---

-# When Yale ingests file to Preservica, it links them to ASpace, and **pulls in a copy of descriptive metadata** from ASpace to be stored along with the rest of the Preservica metadata for those files.
+# This process is helpful for long-term preservation, such that if **something ever happened to ASpace**, we would still have a copy of the archival descriptive metadata for each file ingested.

 ---

-# This is helpful for long-term preservation, such that if **something ever happened to ASpace**, we would still have a copy of the archival descriptive metadata for each file ingested.
+# Within Preservica, the integration also **moves the files into a folder hierarchy** that matches the record's descriptive hierarchy in ASpace, which can be helpful for discovery when browsing for items within Preservica.

 ---

-# Within Preservica, the integration also **moves the files into a folder hierarchy that matches the record's descriptive hierarchy in ASpace**, which can be helpful for discovery when browsing for items within Preservica.
+# **ArchivesSpace** side of the integration

 ---

-# **ArchivesSpace** Side of the Integration
+# In ArchivesSpace, Preservica creates a new and unpublished **digital object (DO)** record in ASpace linked to a parent archival object (AO) record and includes **a link back to files in Preservica**.

 ---

-# In ArchivesSpace, Preservica creates a **new unpublished digital object** (DO) record in ASpace that is linked to the archival object (AO) record and includes a link back to files in Preservica.
+# Example Digital Object in ArchivesSpace
+TK

 ---

-# **Unpublished notes** are also added to AO at every level of the item's parent hierarchy in ASpace (up to the Resource record item) that link back to the corresponding folder in Preservica.

----

-# This allows those using the staff side of ASpace to see at a glance whether a particular item has been ingested to Preservica (and its URL).
+# This allows staff using ASpace to see at a glance whether a particular item has been ingested to Preservica.

 <a href="archivesspace.library.yale.edu/resources/1672#tree::archival_object_6763726" target="_blank">Staff-side view of a record containing a Preservica File Version</a>

 ---

-# All of this work is done using **APIs**.
+# All of this work is done automatically using **Application Programming Interfaces (APIs)**.

 ---

-# **APIs (Application Programming Interfaces)** allow systems and users of systems "talk" to one another and exchange/update data.
+# APIs allow **_systems_** and **_users of systems_** to "talk" to one another and exchange and update data.

 ---

-# ASpace uses **Encoded Archival Description (EAD)** for archival description and Preservica uses **Open Preservation Exchange (OPEX)** for ingest.
+# ASpace uses **Encoded Archival Description (EAD)** for archival description.

+Link to some EAD TK

 ---

+# Preservica uses **Open Preservation Exchange (OPEX)** for ingest.

+Link to some OPEX TK

+---

-# APIs can be used to knit disparate systems together in a way that they can Create, Read, Update and even Delete data from each other.
+# APIs provide a bridge between systems so that they, in turn, can **create, read, update and delete** data from each other.

 <img src="img/week_04_knit.gif">